 (2) Suprasegmentals play a decisive role in assisting the native speaker to determine the IC cuts.
 These features are the decisive evidence for syntactic structure.
 Only constructions with similar stress and intonation should be compared, since occasionally pairs of utterances of identical constructional types may be pronounced with different stress and intonation.

 (3) One useful test for determining ICs is that of freedom of occurrence.
 If we break up an utterance into smaller parts, we find that these parts occur in other utterances also.
 The shorter portions like words and inflectional endings occur more freely than the longer ones.
-A sequence which is a constituent has greater freedom of occurrence than one which is not.
-Thus, if we cut Old/Light Church as we would old/light house, we will find that Light Church occurs in very few contexts such as New Light Church, whereas light house occurs in a great variety such as new light house, pretty light house, etc. The native speaker learns the correct cut by his familiarity with the constituents in several contexts.
+A sequence that is a constituent has greater freedom of occurrence than one which is not.
+Thus, if we cut Old/Light Church as we would old/lighthouse, we will find that Light Church occurs in very few contexts such as New Light Church, whereas lighthouse occurs in a great variety such as a new lighthouse, pretty lighthouse, etc. The native speaker learns the correct cut by his familiarity with the constituents in several contexts.

 (4) Yet another useful test for ICs is substitutability.
 When we compare ‘her son’s school‘ with ‘Sam’s school‘, we were assuming that they have the same constructional pattern and constituents.
 ‘Same’ here does not mean identical or even similar in form or meaning, but only that they are alike in their potentiality for entering into constructions; they should enter into several constructions otherwise is identical, i.e., one should be substitutable for the other.